ebrush/weather/README.md

 ### API Request examples
 * See weather-history.postman_collection.json which can be imported into postman
-* Query params can be removed and adjusted to change filters and navigate through pagination.
+* Query params can be removed and adjusted for desired filtering and navigation through pagination.
 * More info on params are in the Swagger docs.
 * Units of measure are documented in Swagger and Django Model's help_texts.
   * In the api/weather endpoint, the original units of measurement of the file are kept.